gpullbliss/gpullr-backend/README.md

 ### Deployment
 Deploying gPullR backend is achieved by a [jenkins job](http://jenkins.devbliss.com/view/gPullR/job/gPullR-backend-build/), which executes `./gradlew build` and copies the generated jar file to the [live system](http://gpullr.devbliss.com/).

+### Server provisioning
+The Server which hosts the whole application is provisioned with puppet, hosted by [bingo-puppet](https://github.com/devbliss/bingo-puppet/tree/master/modules/gpullr) on a machine provided by [Bingo](http://staging.bingo.devbliss.com/instances).

 ### Profiles
 The application supports several profiles, which are supposed to ease the handling of different environments.
 Supported profiles are: